dreamstalker/rehlds/README.md

 <li>sv_rehlds_movecmdrate_max_burst // Max burst level of 'move' cmds for ban.
 Default: 2500
 <li>sv_rehlds_stringcmdrate_max_avg // Max average level of 'string' cmds for ban.
 Default: 80
 <li>sv_rehlds_stringcmdrate_max_burst // Max burst level of 'string' cmds for ban.
 Default: 400
+<li>sv_rehlds_userinfo_transmitted_fields // Userinfo fields only with these keys will be transmitted to clients via network.
+If not set then all fields will be transmitted (except prefixed with underscore).
+Each key must be prefixed by backslash, for example "\name\model\*sid\*hltv\bottomcolor\topcolor".
+Default: ""
 </ul>

 ## Build instructions